DavidWise/DWGitSH/readme.md

 ﻿
+Light-duty and highly customizable alternative to git bash since Windows users expect certain behaviors that git bash does not conform to, most notably copy-paste.
-Light-duty alternative to git bash since git bash performs horribly on some systems that use a file monitoring package.
+Also, git bash performs horribly on systems that use a file monitoring package.

-Keep in mind that this only makes the command-line itself faster, not git, so visual tools, like GitExtensions and SourceTree will still run very slowly on monitored systems.
+Keep in mind that this only makes the command-line itself faster, not git, so visual tools, like GitExtensions, Github Desktop and SourceTree will still run very slowly on monitored systems.

+![Default prompt][defaultPrompt]

 ## Features